PlasmaPy/PlasmaPy/docs/contributing/code_guide.rst

 applications.

-A :term:`lite-function` is a lightweight version of another `plasmapy` function.
+A :term:`lite-function` is a lightweight version of another `plasmapy` function that accepts numbers and NumPy_ arrays in assumed SI units.
+Lite-functions skip all validations to instead focus on performance.
 Most lite-functions are defined in `plasmapy.formulary`.

-Here is a minimal implementation of a lite-function.
+Here is a minimal example of a lite-function ``function_lite`` that corresponds to ``function`` as would be defined in :file:`plasmapy/subpackage/module.py`.

 .. code-block:: python